 The AMS, founded in 1888 to further mathematical research and scholarship, has maintained an active publishing program for over 100 years and has established a reputation as one of the top publishers of advanced mathematics in the world.

-We are proud to publish one of the most respectable collections of mathematical literature in the world.
+We are proud to publish one of the most respected collections of mathematical literature in the world.
 The AMS Book Program began with our Colloquium series, which has its roots in the famous 1894 lectures of Felix Klein.
 Mathematical Surveys followed, as well as conference proceedings, volumes from summer workshops, and regular translations, especially from Russian.

 Since the early 1990s, the AMS has added additional monograph and copublication series (including Graduate Studies in Mathematics, Student Mathematical Library, Clay Mathematics, and Courant Lecture Notes).